 E. Any appeal must be filed with the Board of Directors within 30 days of the postal mark or email date of the Executive Director’s or Board Chair’s written decision.

-F. Members will be provided a written final decision 30 days after filing an appeal.o
+F. A written final decision 30 days after filing an appeal.
+Will be provided to the grieved chapter and advisor.

 XIII.
 Sexual Harassment Policy